Nakroma/Precipitation-Nowcasting/README.md

 The script to run the benchmarks can be found under `experiments/benchmark.py`.

 To run the benchmarks for the finished models their weights need to be placed in the model save directory.
-The ones used in the paper are available under [zenodo doi].
+The ones used in the paper are available under https://doi.org/10.5281/zenodo.6634844

 ---
 ## TrajGRU PyTorch Implementation